alephpt/AI-Research/python/expirimental_learning/ForRealLife/README.md

 - Agents can reproduce with other Agents to create new Agents if M+F
 - Agents can die if they run out of Energy
 - Agents can be male or female
+- Any Agent can be Mate but only Male and Female Agents can Reproduce, at an appropriated chance
+- Mating brings happiness
+- Reproducing brings a large happiness reward
+- The 'Reinforcement' Q Network allows for agents to cross-breed, and potentially share information within a 'family'
+- Epochs end when the entire population dies.
+- Each Agent will have their own Table with trial and error, and the child will inherit a mix of their parents genes.
+- The top happiness, wealth, energy and age, as well as the longest living generation are used to repopulate, with a shuffled mix of the worst performers

 #### Deep Reinforcement Learning for Agents Behavior
    - Learn to Navigate